nlfiedler/akashita/README.md

 ## Building and Testing

-To download the dependencies and build the application, use `make` as follows:
+To download the dependencies and build the application, use `rebar` as follows:

 ```
-$ make
+$ rebar compile
-$ make test
+$ rebar ct
 ```

 ## Usage